kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 The cluster has the S3 provisioner running, via a Deployment, which watches for OBCs that it knows how to handle, while other OBCs are ignored.
 Additionally, the same cluster can have a Rook-Ceph RGW provisioner running which also watches OBCs, and like the S3 proivisioner, it only handles OBCs that it knows how to provision and skips the rest.

 The bucket provisioners should be simple and efficient to write because the bucket provisioning library handles the bulk of the work.
-For example, the library handles all watches, informers, reconcilation, creation of the OB, ConfigMap, Secert, retry logic and error recovery.
+For example, the library performs all OBC watches, informers, reconcilation, creation of the OB, ConfigMap, Secert, finalizers and labels, retry logic and error recovery.
-Each provisioner is responsible for writing `Provision`, `Delete`, `Grant`, and `Revoke` methods (with more likely in a future release).
+Each provisioner is responsible for writing `Provision`, `Delete`, `Grant`, and `Revoke` methods (with more possible in a future release).

 To provision a _new_ bucket, the provisioner's `Provision` method is called by the lib, and to grant access to an existing bucket the provisioner's `Grant` method is called.
 `Provision` and `Grant` return an OB which the library uses to create the Secret and ConfigMap.